 Symptom and Measurement Tracker

-The Symptom and Measurement Tracker module measures the care plan’s effectiveness using both subjective and objective assessments.
+The Symptom and Measurement Tracker module displays assessment activities that measure the care plan’s effectiveness.

-Objective assessments rely on data generated by hardware devices.
+- Objective assessments rely on data generated by hardware devices.
 Often this data can be passively collected, such as heart rate samples from Apple Watch or daily step counts from the iPhone motion sensor.
-Other times, however, assessment activities ask the user to actively collect data using a hardware device, such as a wireless sphygmomanometer or a wireless scale.
+However, assessment activities may ask the user to actively collect data using a hardware device, such as a wireless sphygmomanometer or a wireless scale.

-Users start the assessment event by selecting the desired item from the list.
+Users start an assessment event by selecting the desired item from the list.
 CareKit then displays the selected assessment activity’s scene.
 This scene comes from a custom view controller that you provide.
-As soon as the user has completed the task, CareKit updates the users progress.
+As soon as the user has completed the task, CareKit updates the user’s progress.

 Note: You may be able to simplify the design of your app by using a survey or active task from ResearchKit, instead of building a scene from scratch.

-Ideally, users should complete all the assignment events during their assigned day; however, you can optionally let users edit previous days.
-Users can navigates to different days by tapping and swiping the circles along the top of the screen.
+Ideally, users complete assignment events during their assigned day; however, you can optionally let users edit previous days.
+Users navigate to different days by tapping and swiping the days of the week along the top of the screen.
 They cannot view or edit days in the future.